 TREC takes a number of steps during the application process to test an applicant’s moral character.
 They require:

 Step 1.
 Answers about criminal history and professional background on the application.
 There are four questions on the application that address whether an applicant’s professional or criminal background has any blemishes.
 They are yes or no questions.
 If any of the answers are “yes” you’ll need to complete step 3.

 Step 2.
 Fingerprints for a background check.
 All applicants must also get fingerprinted and have them on file with the Department of Public Safety (DPS) in order to get a license.
 The fingerprints are used to do a background check.
 You know, because some people may not be completely honest on the application questionnaire.

 Step 3.
 Background history form submission.
 If you said yes to any part of the four background questions or have a license in another state you’ll be required to submit a background history form (Form ID: BH-3).
 This form is used to describe violations, convictions and professional disciplinary actions in detail.
 Supporting documents must also be included.
-If an investigation ensues, TREC will use this information to make a moral character determination.
+If an investigation ensues, TREC will use this information to make a fitness determination.

 Step 4.
 An investigation into your background (if necessary).
-If TREC is on the fence as to whether an application does or doesn’t meet the moral character requirement they’ll initiate an investigation.
+If TREC is on the fence as to whether an application does or doesn’t meet the fitness requirement they’ll initiate an investigation.
 In addition to looking at the nature and extent of the charges, convictions, disciplinary actions and/or offenses the investigation will determine the applicant’s present fitness for a license based on:

 - Disciplinary actions related to professional or occupational licensing or registration